 Agroecology provides a living, coherent, transdisciplinary and holistic framework through which to study its practices and outcomes.
 This includes peoples’ diverse knowledge and ways of knowing.
 It helps us to understand how food systems must adapt to and restore the biocultural systems on which they depend.

 Agroecology values the life of peoples and planet over profits.
 It is based on a long-term vision that goes beyond agriculture, to transform the whole food system.
 It draws on social, economic, political and ecological disciplines and integrates them with ancestral and customary knowledge and practices of peasants, Indigenous Peoples and other small-scale food providers.
 Agroecology is based on shared principles, practiced according to the reality and culture of each territory, while respecting nature and common, shared values.

-- For example it reshapes markets based on equity, solidarity and the ethics of responsible production and consumption, promoting direct and fair short distribution chains.
+- For example, it reshapes markets based on equity, solidarity and the ethics of responsible production and consumption, promoting direct and fair short distribution chains.
 It creates space and power for women and youth to take leadership.
 It ensures justice and dignity for workers.

 - It implies the full recognition of the self-determination and autonomy of peoples and it is built on the pillars of collective rights and access to the Commons.

-This growing movement seeks to completely transform our food systems rather than reform the industrial models.
-The struggle for gender justice and dismantling patriarchy is fundamental to the movement as a pathway towards achieving women’s autonomy and rights.
-Collective organisation and action will enable the scaling-up of agroecology, build local food systems, and challenge the corporate control of our food system.
+This growing movement seeks to completely transform our food systems rather than reform industrial models.
+The struggle for gender justice and dismantling patriarchy is also fundamental, as a pathway to achieving women’s autonomy and rights.
+Collective action will enable scaling-up of agroecology, build local food systems, and challenge the corporate control of our food system.